Racso777/Mushroom_Classification/README.md

 data_aumentation.py

-This notebook will filp the image to create more data for the model to train on.
-This is done because there are very little images I can find online with proper label.
+This notebook implements image flipping as a technique to augment the dataset for model training, addressing the issue of limited availability of appropriately labeled images found online.

 ![WeChat截图_20231129013323](https://github.com/Racso777/Mushroom_Classification/assets/111296013/ed82b4ef-6d05-47e4-b8b1-21a4a61c27c5)